LaXiS96/CaseCommander/README.md

 My current environment is a Ubuntu 20.04 Server virtual machine which I SSH into from Visual Studio Code using its "Remote - SSH" extension (works really well).
 As a debugger probe I am using a SEGGER J-Link.

-- Ubuntu 20.04 with these packages: `build-essential python-is-python3 openocd libncurses5`
+- Ubuntu 20.04 with these packages: `build-essential python-is-python3 libncurses5` (also `openocd` if you don't want to use proprietary software, but read on...)
-- Visual Studio Code with these extensions: C/C++, Cortex-Debug, (Cortex-Debug: Device Support Pack - STM32F1)
+- Visual Studio Code with these extensions: C/C++, Cortex-Debug, Cortex-Debug: Device Support Pack - STM32F1
 - [gnu-arm-embedded](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm) toolchain
 - [J-Link Software](https://www.segger.com/downloads/jlink/) for Linux 64-bit

     gnu-arm-embedded and J-Link software binaries paths must be set in the PATH (eg. by setting them in `~/.profile` like so: `export PATH=~/gcc-arm-none-eabi-9-2020-q2-update/bin:~/JLink_Linux_V680b_x86_64:$PATH`)

-To be honest, I first tried using OpenOCD (as you can see from the included debug launch configuration and `openocd.cfg` file) and it worked for simple flashing and debugging, but started crashing once I set up SWO trace in Cortex-Debug.
+As far as the debugging software is concerned, I first tried using OpenOCD (as you can see from the included debug launch configuration and `openocd.cfg` file) and it worked for simple flashing and debugging, but started crashing once I set up SWO trace in Cortex-Debug.
 The error was `jaylink_swd_io() failed: JAYLINK_ERR_DEV_NO_MEMORY` followed by a USB reenumeration of the probe and numerous other errors; I did not bother troubleshooting the cause (was it because it's running in a VM? who knows...), so I simply switched to SEGGER's official software, which is available and well supported for Linux.

 ## Development utilities
 ### JLink connections (SWD mode)